ZacharyWesterman/paisley/README.md

 	"stack": [2]
 }
 ```
-Where `line` is the line where the exception was caught, and `stack` is the line numbers for the subroutine call stack.
+Where `line` is the line where the exception was caught, and `stack` is the line numbers for the function call stack.

 ## Scopes:
 Every time you enter into a new "block" of code, the scope is incremented.